-I’ll never forget the first time I went out to the Purpose Driven Youth Ministry Conference and saw the Saddleback Church student worship band perform.
-They were professional, effective and leading worship at a high level At the time, our church didn’t have much of a student band.
-In fact, it wasn’t a band at all, it was our lead worship guy from the adult services volunteering his time.
-He was good, the teens enjoyed him; however, something needed to change.
+I’ll never forget the first time I attended the Purpose Driven Youth Ministry Conference and saw the Saddleback Church student worship band perform.
+They were professional and effective, conducting youth-led worship at a high level.
+At the time, our church didn’t have much of a student band.
+In fact, it wasn’t a band at all.
+The lead worship guy from the adult services simply volunteered his time for the teen service.
+He was good, and kids enjoyed his music.
+But something needed to change.

-- Define Its Purpose—Do you want your student band to lead worship or set the mood at the beginning of the program?
-Part of the reason worship bands fall apart is because there is no vision.
-To create one, you need to ask yourself, “How is this going to bring my ministry to the next level?”
-If you cannot answer that question, then you aren’t ready to start putting one together.
+First, consider the reason and role for your student worship leaders.
+Do you want a youth praise team to lead the entire service or just set the mood at the beginning?
+One reason worship bands tend to “disband” is a lack of vision.
+To create one, ask yourself, “How will this take our ministry to the next level?”
+If you can’t answer that question, then you aren’t ready to start putting together a student worship group.

-- Put It in the Budget—If you want a student worship band, you are going to prioritize it in your budget.
-Your expenses will range from quality equipment (i.e., microphones, drum set) to a worship leader.
-You might luck out and have someone donate all the equipment.
-You also might find someone who is willing to commit a huge chunk of their time training, recruiting and preparing teens; however, that’s not realistic.
-Equipment is going to break, plus, by financially investing in a leader, you create an accountability system that expects excellence.
+If you want a student worship band, you need to prioritize it in your budget.
+Expenses include quality equipment (i.e., microphones, drum set) as well as a worship leader.
+You might be fortunate and receive donated equipment.
+You also might find someone who’s willing to commit a huge chunk of time to train, recruit and prepare teen musicians.
+But that’s not always realistic, and equipment will break.
+Plus, by financially investing in a leader, you create an accountability system that expects excellence.

-- Outsource the Leader—I can play guitar and piano.
-While I might be a good band leader, as a youth minister, my focus is on too many things.
-No matter the size of your ministry, if you can stipend a volunteer or hire someone, then it takes a huge burden off your back.
-This person will be able to host tryouts and practices and select music.
-You’ll want to find someone who loves God, likes teens and is focused on growing musicians and disciples of Christ simultaneously.
-While it would be beneficial to budget for one, you do not have to pay a lot, just enough to show them appreciation.
-No matter the pay, treat it like a job; interview them and make sure it’s the right fit for your ministry.
+I can play guitar and piano, but as a youth minister my focus is on too many things.
+No matter your ministry’s size, if you can stipend a volunteer or hire someone, then it takes a huge burden off your back.
+This person can host tryouts and practices and select music.
+Find someone who loves God, likes teens and is focused on growing musicians and disciples of Christ simultaneously.
+Although it would be beneficial to budget for a leader, you don’t have to pay a lot…just enough to show appreciation.
+No matter the pay, treat the position like a job.
+Interview the person and make sure the fit is right for your ministry.

-- Promote It Frequently—Once you have it budgeted, the purpose defined and a leader in place, promote it like crazy.
-If you host tryouts, announce it at your main worship, send out emails to parents and post an ad on your web page.
-Give your worship leader permission to plug and promote the band each time your ministry meets.
-Create a buzz so that you can recruit the right students who want to play, display it’s purpose and show students how to worship through music.
+The next step is to promote the youth worship band or team like crazy.
+If you host tryouts, announce them at all the services, send emails to parents and kids, and post an ad on your web page.
+Give the worship leader permission to plug and promote the band each time your ministry meets.
+Create buzz so you can recruit students who want to play and learn how to worship through music.
 No matter what, be persistent.
-In the beginning, you might not get much; however, the more you plug away, the more momentum you will build.
+In the beginning, you might not get much response.
+But the more you plug away, the more momentum will build.

-- Create a Commitment—Teens are a part of so many clubs; therefore, you’ll compete with them when forming a student worship band.
-After tryouts, you’ll want your teens to sign a commitment similar to one they might sign on a sports team.
-Set out your expectations for practice, attendance and even conduct.
-You don’t have to recruit teens who are Christians In fact, your band might be an effective evangelization tool; however, set a moral code because they are leading their peers.
-The commitment holds them accountable.
+Teens belong to so many clubs that you’ll face competition for their time.
+After tryouts, ask kids to sign a commitment similar to one they might sign for a sports team.
+Be sure to set out your expectations for practice, attendance and even conduct.
+And remember: You don’t have to recruit teens who are Christians.
+In fact, the student worship band might be an effective evangelization tool.
+Just set and enforce a moral code, because kids are leading their peers.
+Committing to a student worship team holds kids accountable.

-Again, forming a student worship band is not easy and it doesn’t happen overnight.
-It takes time and money to get one started; however, the fruit of your labor will be well worth it.
-It’s through a student worship band that we’ve seen our ministry grow.
-It’s prepared teens for the message and their small groups, and we’re looking to see how it continues to grow disciples.
+Again, forming a student worship band isn’t easy and doesn’t happen overnight.
+Starting one takes time and money; however, your labor will yield fruit.
+Through a student worship band, our ministry has grown.
+It also prepares teens for the message and their small groups.
+And we’re excited to see how it continues to grow young disciples.